GCP Spanner

 Step 1: Add a connection to .bruin.yml file

-To connect to Spanner, you need to add a configuration item to the connections section of the .bruin.yml
+To connect to GCP Spanner, you need to add a configuration item to the connections section of the .bruin.yml

 file.
 This configuration must comply with the following schema: